Avicenna: In popular culture

 The 1982 Soviet film Youth of Genius (Юность гения) by Elyor Ishmukhamedov recounts Avicenna's younger years.
 The film is set in Bukhara at the turn of the millennium.

 In Louis L'Amour's 1985 historical novel The Walking Drum, Kerbouchard studies and discusses Avicenna's The Canon of Medicine.

 In his book The Physician (1988) Noah Gordon tells the story of a young English medical apprentice who disguises himself as a Jew to travel from England to Persia and learn from Avicenna, the great master of his time.
 The novel was adapted into a feature film, The Physician, in 2013.
 Avicenna was played by Ben Kingsley.

+He appears in 2025's Civilization VII as a Great Person for the Abbasid civilization.
+When used, Avicenna creates a hospital with 2 extra food points.

 List of works

 The treatises of Avicenna influenced later Muslim thinkers in many areas including theology, philology, mathematics, astronomy, physics and music.
 His works numbered almost 450 volumes on a wide range of subjects, of which around 240 have survived.
 In particular, 150 volumes of his surviving works concentrate on philosophy and 40 of them concentrate on medicine.
 His most famous works are The Book of Healing, and The Canon of Medicine.

 Avicenna wrote at least one treatise on alchemy, but several others have been falsely attributed to him.
 His Logic, Metaphysics, Physics, and De Caelo, are treatises giving a synoptic view of Aristotelian doctrine, though Metaphysics demonstrates a significant departure from the brand of Neoplatonism known as Aristotelianism in Avicenna's world; Arabic philosophers have hinted at the idea that Avicenna was attempting to "re-Aristotelianise" Muslim philosophy in its entirety, unlike his predecessors, who accepted the conflation of Platonic, Aristotelian, Neo- and Middle-Platonic works transmitted into the Muslim world.

 The Logic and Metaphysics have been extensively reprinted, the latter, e.g., at Venice in 1493, 1495 and 1546.
 Some of his shorter essays on medicine, logic, etc., take a poetical form (the poem on logic was published by Schmoelders in 1836).
 Two encyclopedic treatises, dealing with philosophy, are often mentioned.
 The larger, Al-Shifa' (Sanatio), exists nearly complete in manuscript in the Bodleian Library and elsewhere; part of it on the De Anima appeared at Pavia (1490) as the Liber Sextus Naturalium, and the long account of Avicenna's philosophy given by Muhammad al-Shahrastani seems to be mainly an analysis, and in many places a reproduction, of the Al-Shifa'.
 A shorter form of the work is known as the An-najat (Liberatio).
 The Latin editions of part of these works have been modified by the corrections which the monastic editors confess that they applied.
-There is also a حكمت مشرقيه (hikmat-al-mashriqqiyya, in Latin Philosophia Orientalis), mentioned by Roger Bacon, the majority of which is lost in antiquity, which according to Averroes was pantheistic in tone.
+There is also a حكمت مشرقيه (hikmat-al-mashriqqiyya, in Latin Philosophia Orientalis), mentioned by Roger Bacon, the majority of which was lost in antiquity, which according to Averroes was pantheistic in tone.